garagehive/garagehive.github.io/docs/testarticle5.md

    ![](media/garagehive-vehicle-sales-order11.png)

 13. If you've added a **Part Exchange** vehicle, go to the menu bar and select **Actions**, then **Create PX Purchase Invoice**.
-This generates a Purchase Invoice for the Part Exchange vehicle, which you can access via the Purchase Invoices tile to post it.
+This generates a Purchase Invoice for the Part Exchange vehicle, which you can access via the Purchase Invoices tile to post when the customer brings in the vehicle for exchange.

    ![](media/garagehive-vehicle-sales-order12.png)